 - 1/2 teaspoon vanilla or vanilla bean paste

 - Place banana halves cut side up on a heat-proof baking sheet.

 - Using a kitchen torch, heat sugar until "burnt" or caramelized.
 Allow to cool so sugar will harden.

 - Alternately, place under broiler in oven on high until sugar is caramelized.
-Watch carefully so the sugar doesn't butn too much.
+Watch carefully so the sugar doesn't burn too much.
 Remove from oven and allow to cool so sugar will harden.

 - Top with vanilla bean cream.

-- Using a hand mixer, combine coconut cream, maple syrup and vanilla/vanilla bean paste until thoroughly combine.
+- Using a hand mixer, combine coconut cream, maple syrup and vanilla/vanilla bean paste until thoroughly combined.

 - Place two banana halves on a plate and drizzle with vanilla bean cream.